WHAT IS ACADEMIC MISCONDUCT?

 In some cases, usually instances where there is clear evidence of minor misconduct or poor academic practice, the chair of the Academic Misconduct Panel may decide to offer you a penalty straight away rather than arrange a panel meeting.
 This will be clearly stated in the letter you are sent, and you will have 10 working days to respond to let them know whether you accept the penalty or not.

 It is up to you whether you accept the penalty.
-If you wish to present evidence for your case, or you are not happy with the penalty, you can request that a panel be convened.
+If you wish to present evidence for your case, or you are not happy with the penalty, you can request an academic misconduct panel meeting.
 If you do not respond within 10 working days, the penalty will be automatically applied and the case closed.
 If you need help deciding whether you should accept a penalty or not, or have questions about the process, please get in touch with us at advice@su.rhul.ac.uk and we can advise you further.

 WHAT HAPPENS IN A PANEL MEETING?

 Panel meetings are held virtually using Teams.
-We would strongly encourage you to attend the panel if you are able, but there is the option to complete a written response form if you cannot make it.
-The panel consists of a Chair, another academic member of staff, someone taking minutes and yourself (along with a student or member of staff if you want to have someone with you).
+We would strongly encourage you to attend the panel meeting if you are able, however, if you can't attend, you will need to notify Academic Investigations no less than 24 hours in advance of the meeting.
+You will need to provide evidence to explain why you can't attend.
+Where there is good reason and where it is possible to do so, Academic Investigations will try to reschedule your meeting.
+The panel consists of a Chair, another academic member of staff, someone taking minutes and yourself (along with a student, member of staff or an advisor if you want to have someone with you).

 If you receive an invitation to a misconduct panel meeting, the Advice Centre can prepare you, and accompany you if there is an advisor available.
 Just email the letter you have received from the Academic Investigations team to advice@su.rhul.ac.uk and an advisor will get in touch to offer you some support.

 The panel meeting is your opportunity to respond to the allegation and explain how or why you think your work is being investigated for academic misconduct.
 The panel will ask you questions but will also give you space to say what you have prepared.
-Students are always given the chance to let the panel know if they have any mitigating or extenuating circumstances which could explain their actions.
+Students are always given the chance to let the panel know if they have any mitigating or extenuating circumstances that they would like to disclose.
 If they are accepted by the panel (who will need evidence) their circumstances will not excuse the misconduct but may be taken into account when the panel is making their decision.
 Following questions, the chair will then outline the possible sanctions and next steps.
 The outcomes available to the panel are:

-The panel meeting will last around 20 minutes.
-Following this, they will send you a copy of the meeting minutes and ask you to confirm if you agree that the minutes are correct.
+The panel meeting will usually last around 20/30 minutes.
+Following this, they will send you a copy of the meeting minutes and ask you to confirm if you agree that the minutes are correct- this process can take up to 3 weeks or longer in exceptionally busy periods.
 Once you have sent your response back, you will be given an outcome via email in around seven days.

 APPEALING THE DECISION